Frequently Asked Questions About SEO and Its Role in Digital Marketing

 Can you update Google Maps images?

-Yes and no. You can update images shown by Google in the panel on the right-hand side of search (view this support page from Google for helpful tips on how), but you cannot edit satellite or street views unless you hire a Google-approved photographer.
+Yes and no. You can update images shown by Google in the panel on the right-hand side of search, but you cannot edit satellite or street views unless you hire a Google-approved photographer.

 What is domain authority?